Tseytin transformation: Simple combinatorial logic

 One possible satisfying assignment of these variables is:

 The values of the introduced variables are usually discarded, but they can be used to trace the logic path in the original circuit.
 Here, $(x1,x2,x3)=(0,0,1)$ indeed meets the criteria for the original circuit to output true.
 To find a different answer, the clause (x1 ∨ x2 ∨ x̅3̅) can be appended and the SAT solver executed again.

 Derivation

 Presented is one possible derivation of the CNF sub-expression for some chosen gates:

 OR Gate

-An OR gate with two inputs A and B and one output C is satisfies the following conditions:
+An OR gate with two inputs A and B and one output C satisfies the following conditions: